ceddy9176/dunder-mifflin/README.md

 ### by Connor Miller

 ## Description
+  This project uses media queries and sass to create a responsive webpage for mobile and desktop views

 ## Instructions

 * Clone the repository to your Desktop.
-* Open the html file in your preferred browser.
+* Open the html file in chrome.

 ## Specs
 | Term  | Description | Implementation |